Gifton Elias

-Gifton Elias (born 14 February 1987) is an Indian composer and musician who works in Telugu-language films.
+Gifton Elias (గిఫ్టన్ ఎలియాస్) born 14 February 1987, is an Indian composer and musician who works in Telugu-language films.
 He is from Hyderabad, Telangana and an alumnus of Trinity College of Music, London, United Kingdom.

 He made his debut as a film composer for the 2016 Telugu film Janaki Ramudu.

 Early life

 Gifton was born and brought up in Hyderabad (then united Andhra Pradesh, present-day Telangana), India, to Sri.
 Vuppula Krupaiah Elias (a well-known Telugu Gospel Music Director, graded artist, composer & music director at All India Radio, Doordarshan, Music Teacher, Honoured as Eminent Person in Music & Fine Arts on 21 December 2018 by the Honourable Chief Minister of Telangana Sri.
 K. Chandrashekar Rao) and Smt.
 Regina Pushpa Hatagale (Teacher).

 He did his schooling at Little Flower High School, Hyderabad.
 He has a bachelor's degree in Mass Communication from Loyola Academy, Secunderabad and a master's degree in Visual Communication from Loyola College, Chennai.

 Gifton's tryst with music began when he was just five.
 Gifton hails from a musically affluent family.
 Under the guidance of his father Sri.
 V. K. Elias, Gifton started singing, playing electronic keyboards, guitars at his church and school band.

 After his third standard, he got into the most prestigious Trinity College of Music, London.
 He started learning classical piano & violin from Sri.
 John C Marthand.
 As a child prodigy, he would assist his father sometimes for recordings at All India Radio, Doordarshan & other cultural shows.

 He was a part of the Hyderabad Chamber Orchestra (founded & conducted by his Violin Guru Sri.
 John C Marthand), Festival Choristers (a group of music lovers and senior Bureaucrats of Andhra Pradesh like Smt.
 Aruna Bahuguna IPS, Smt.
 Rachel Chatterjee IAS, and others), other Fusion bands accompanying with his violin, viola, piano & synths.